Export Training Events

 Taiwan Cull Cutter Certification

-Orchard & Bin Sampling training does not replace cull cutter certification – Re-certification of cull cutters is requested by WSDA for a minimum of 2 cutters per facility every other year (Taiwan).
+Orchard & Bin Sampling training does not replace cull cutter certification – Re-certification of cull cutters is requested by USDA/WSDA for a minimum of 2 cutters per facility every other year (Taiwan).

 Be sure to check dates, locations, and times carefully.